pascaliske/pi-slider/README.md

 ```

 ## Contact
-If you have questions, suggestions or feature requests you can write a pull request or you can contact me with this _email_: [info@pascal-iske.de](mailto:info@pascal-iske.de).
+If you have questions, suggestions or feature requests you can write a pull request or you can contact me with this **Email**: [info@pascal-iske.de](mailto:info@pascal-iske.de).

 ## License
-This jQuery plugin is made with lots of love and it is free of charge and you can use it on your website.
-You also can fork this so that you can make changes.
+This jQuery plugin is made with lots of love and its free of charge so you can use it on your website.
+Please fork this repo for your own changes.
 In general I would like to see my name in the credits.
 Thank you!